19 and a half years, they still don't trust me to execute the programming format.

 You're one of my heroes, but I am concerned that you seem to be supporting Romney over the other candidates.

-This concerns me because I feel Romney is the probably the poorest of all the GOP candidates right now.
+This concerns me because I feel Romney is probably the poorest of all the GOP candidates right now.

-Way too much to be taken seriously, in my opinion.
+I like all of them, but Romney has flip-flopped way too much to be taken seriously, in my opinion.

-And uh, you know, you were talking about some of these conservative candidates seem to be rewriting the definition of conservatism.
+And, you know, you were talking about some of these conservative candidates seem to be rewriting the definition of conservatism.

 Yeah.